Socialist Party of Albania

+The Socialist Party of Albania (Partia Socialiste e Shqipërisë, PSSh), also known as simply the Socialist Party (Partia Socialiste, PS), is a social-democratic centre-left political party in Albania.
+It is the successor to the Party of Labour of Albania, which reconstituted itself under its current name on 13 June 1991 after the fall of communism in an effort to adapt to the new political landscape.
+It has been the country’s Governing Party since 2013.
+The Socialist Party is one of the two major parties in Albanian politics along with the Democratic Party.
+The PS is an associate of the Party of European Socialists and a member of the Socialist International.

 History

-The PS' predecessor, the Party of Labour of Albania (Partia e Punës së Shqipërisë - PPSH), was formed in November 1941, and has been known as the Socialist Party (Partia Socialiste - PSSH) since 1991, when it survived in the wake of the dramatic changes that had taken place in Albania since 1989.
-PPSH was the Albanian Communist party under its founder and longtime leader Enver Hoxha and the only ruling party in the country since the end of World War II.
+Established in 1991, the Socialist Party of Albania emerged in the aftermath of the fall of communism in Albania that had dominated Albanian politics since the end of World War II.
+The dissolution of the People's Socialist Republic prompted a reevaluation of political ideologies and a quest for democratic governance, paving the way for the rise of multiple political entities.
+The roots of the Socialist Party can be traced back to the Party of Labour of Albania under its founder Enver Hoxha, which had been the ruling party for over four decades.
 Hoxha's successor Ramiz Alia was forced to introduce limited reforms in the late 1980s.
 On 11 December 1990, Alia announced that the PPSh had given up its monopoly of power.
 The PPSh won the 1991 Albanian Constitutional Assembly election, the first free elections held in the country in almost 80 years.
 By this time, it was no longer a Marxist–Leninist party.
-At an extraordinary congress on 10–13 June 1991, the PPSh voted to change its name to the PS in an effort to survive in the new system.
+At an extraordinary congress on 10–13 June 1991, the PPSh voted to change its name to the PS in an effort to adapt to survive in the new system.

 Fatos Nano, a man from the intelligentsia, was elected the new chairman.
 Nano helped to reform the old Communist party and made it a member of the Socialist International.
 A faction of the party, led by Ilir Meta, split away from the PS in 2004 and formed the Socialist Movement for Integration (Lëvizja Socialiste për Integrim, LSI).

 On 10 October 2005, Nano resigned as the chairman of the PS after losing the 2005 Albanian parliamentary election, and was succeeded by Edi Rama.
 Under Rama's lead, the PS formed the Alliance for a European Albania, which united several political parties.
 The alliance won the 2013 Albanian parliamentary election, thus returning the Socialists to the government after 8 years.

 The Socialist Party, now running alone, again won the 2017 election and the 2021 election, winning 74 seats in both of them and is thus currently able to rule Albania alone, although it is externally supported by the Social Democratic Party in parliament.